tisnik/vim-weakpoint/README.md

     * bold and italic
     * urls
     * headlines
+    * code highlight
-    * and much more... to create awesome plaintext preentation
+    * and much more... to create awesome plaintext presentation

 **tip**: configure font of your terminal emulator to adapt to the screen/projector ... blindness of audience

+### Folding
+For successful presentation, except usual pathogen settings of

+    execute pathogen#infect()
+    syntax on
+    filetype plugin indent on

+it is **strongly recomended** to have

+    let g:vim_markdown_folding_disabled = 1
+    :set tabstop=4
+    :set shiftwidth=4

+in `/.vimrc `; to avoid unexpected behavior of markdown during presentations (like auto folding or corrupted tables)

 ## License